Leslie Jones Goes Total Glam At BET Awards In Gorgeous Custom Gown With Thigh-High Slit

 Leslie Jones stepped onto the BET Awards red carpet looking fiercer than we’ve ever seen her!
 Stunning in a beautiful green gown — complete with sexy slit — we love how she did something totally new for her big night.

-Leslie Jones, 49, rolled up to the 2017 BET Awards on June 25 rocking a jaw-dropping custom Costello gown in a gorgeous shade of emerald green, and we cannot get enough!
+Leslie Jones, 49, rolled up to the 2017 BET Awards on June 25 rocking a jaw-dropping custom Stephanie Costello of STELLO gown in a gorgeous shade of emerald green, and we cannot get enough!
 We’ve never seen her look so glammed up before, and Leslie herself even admitted that comedians don’t typically get to wear clothes like this.
 “I don’t know how to dress so I got someone to dress me,” Leslie laughed on the carpet.
 “My stylist Bryan takes care of me.”
 When asked why she chose this particular dress, the star admitted it was all about the hue!
 “I love this color,” she gushed.
 “It’s custom Costello… It took a lot of tugging and pulling.”

 Leslie’s gown was giving us major Marilyn Monroe vibes too as it featured a super low-cut, deep-v neckline, flowy skirt, and old-Hollywood silhouette.
 One of our favorite parts though was her thigh-high slit, which totally showed off her killer legs.
 As for jewelry, Leslie didn’t need much bling, as her dress made quite the statement.
 But on her ears, the comedian rocked sparkly chandelier earrings that were just dripping with diamonds.
 SO elegant!